invesdwin/invesdwin-checkstyle-plugin/README.md

 ## Support

-If you need further assistance or have some ideas for improvements and don't want to create an issue here on github, feel free to ask a question in our [invesdwin-platform googlegroup](https://groups.google.com/forum/#!forum/invesdwin-platform).
+If you need further assistance or have some ideas for improvements and don't want to create an issue here on github, feel free to ask a question in our [invesdwin-platform](https://groups.google.com/forum/#!forum/invesdwin-platform) mailing list.